eddytwist/calculator/README.md

 # The Calculator
 Android application that performs arithmetic operations on numbers.
+You will find all the functions you need quickly in the clean and beautifully designed interface.
 The Calculator can do:
   - Addition
   - Subtraction